mt5se: An Open Source Framework for Building Autonomous Trading Robots: Building Autonomous Traders using mt5se

-In this section, we present a framework to implement autonomous traders, called mt5se.
+In this section, we present how to build and test autonomous traders using the mt5se framework.
 It allows access to price data (open, close, high, low) and book data (bid, ask) and order placement in simulated or real financial markets.
 It was designed to operate in any financial market accessible through Metatrader platform, that uses the so called netting accounting system.
 It was tested in simulated and real operation connected just to the Brazilian stock exchange (B3) and Nasdaq Exchange, but in principle, it could used to trade in any stock exchange with Brokers that provide access to MetaTrader platform.
 There are several Brokerage company that provide such access for Nasdaq for instance, TradeView~\cite{tvmarkets:21} and in B3, XP~\cite{xp:21}, Clear~\cite{clear:21}, among others.

 The framework mt5se may be used to create simple trading robots based on algorithms, but it also supports the creation of traders based on Artificial Intelligence techniques, such as decision trees~\cite{Santos:18}, neural networks~\cite{Tan:08}, Bayesian dynamic networks~\cite{Kolm:14}, reinforcement learning~\cite{kearns:06} and so on.